 When walking through the woods, you most likely see bits of leaves, twigs or other organic things decomposing on the floor.
 This decomposition of organic materials creates loam.
 This type of soil provides the best soil for most plants because it is chock-full of nutrients and minerals and it drains well.
 However, plants are fickle so you have to know which type of “food” your plant likes to eat.

-Usually your soil is a combination of these materials, so which type of soil do you have??
+Usually your soil is a combination of these materials, so which type of soil do you have?

 Prepare the Plot – For a Garden That Is!